 When you get on the ferry there are notices up for tourists about getting to Pulpit Rock and even timetables so you know what time you will need to come back.

 The buses are timed to coincide with the ferry arrivals/departures, but from what I’m aware of they only run in peak season from May-September.
 I hiked to Preikestolen at the end of September and they were still running.
-Check the Tide Reiser website (www.tidereiser.com) to see timetables (don’t always rely on their accuracy though).
+Check this website: https://www.pulpitrock.no/timetable/ to see timetables.

 The bus is waiting there as soon as you get off the ferry and doesn’t wait very long!
 It drops you off in the car park outside the Preikestolen hostel mountain lodge.